-Jane Petersen Bentrott is an associate in the Litigation Department of Morrison & Foerster’s Washington, D.C. office.
-Ms. Bentrott’s practice focuses on defending clients in complex litigation, particularly class actions and antitrust litigation.
+Jane Petersen Bentrott focuses her practice on defending clients in complex litigation, particularly class actions and antitrust litigation.
 In addition, she also has experience assisting clients in regulatory investigations by the Federal Trade Commission.

 Ms. Bentrott has an active pro bono practice.
-Her experience includes representing clients in criminal, child custody, and landlord-tenant matters.
+Her experience includes representing clients in criminal, prisoner’s rights, First Amendment, and voting rights matters.

 Prior to joining Morrison & Foerster, Ms. Bentrott served as the special assistant to the Assistant Secretary of State for Political-Military Affairs at the State Department.
 She also worked as a financial analyst at Fannie Mae, with experience in capital markets, multifamily housing, and corporate strategy.